LineageOS/charter/device-support-requirements.md

 ## Stability

-* No "screen of death" issues.
+* Issues like "screen of death" MUST NOT affect the device.
-* Battery - no abnormal power drains.
+* Abnormal power drains MUST NOT affect the device and its battery.
-* CPU Profiling - no overclocks by default.
+* Overclocking by default MUST NOT be applied to CPU Profiling.

 ## Recovery